pointcheck/KarnixSOC/README.md

 - [./src/main/c/karnix/karnix_soc/src/keyboard.c](src/main/c/karnix/karnix_soc/src/keyboard.c) - Basic support for HID keyboard.
 - [./src/main/c/karnix/karnix_soc/src/defkeymap.c](src/main/c/karnix/karnix_soc/src/defkeymap.c) - Default keymap for EN/US keyboards.

-To give it a try, a USB type A connector has to wired to GPIO connector of Karnix board using the following pinout:
+To give it a try, a USB type A connector has to be wired to GPIO connector of Karnix board using the following pinout:

 - Pin 1 Vcc connect to +5V which is pin 2 of GPIO connector on Karnix board.
 - Pin 2 USB_DM connect to GPIO_22 (pin 15) and pull down to GND using 10K resistor.